9- Efficiency of Personal Investing Strategies

 Despite the great importance of financial planning and investment programs, people have lives to live, work to attend to, and family and friends to love and play with.

-Financial and investment planning should not and does not have to impose an excessive time burden.
+If you choose optimal investment strategies and properly automate your financial tracking and periodic investing to the degree possible, then spending more time on personal finance becomes a matter of choice and not a necessity.
 Unless financial planning and investing is an enjoyable hobby, which it is to some, there is a significant personal cost to spending time on personal finances.
 It is important to calculate one’s “effective hourly wage” for the time spent on investment management and to ensure that this hourly wage remains high.
+Otherwise, fire yourself and hire some low cost index funds instead.

 See these financial planning and investment management personal efficiency articles about the value of your time, which are also published on our sister website, The Skilled Investor: